This educational content related to prediabetes was created in partnership with ADCES, a founding partner of Beyond Type

 Prediabetes can be determined using your A1C, measuring your fasting blood sugar, or through an oral glucose tolerance test.
 Each test uses a specific range to determine if your blood sugar levels are high enough to qualify for a diagnosis of prediabetes.

-A1C: Measures your average blood sugar over the previous 3 months.
+A1C: Measures your average blood sugar over the previous three months.

 - Prediabetes range: 5.7 to 6.4 percent

-Fasting Blood Sugar: Your blood sugar sample after fasting overnight or after at least 8 hours.
+Fasting Blood Sugar: Your blood sugar sample after fasting overnight or after at least eight hours.

 - Prediabetes range: 5.5 to 6.9 mmol/L100 to 125 mg/dL

-Oral Glucose Tolerance Test: A used to diagnose gestational diabetes and type 2 diabetes.
-You drink a sweet drink and then your blood sugar is tested 2 hours later.
+Oral Glucose Tolerance Test: It is used to diagnose gestational diabetes and type 2 diabetes.
+You drink a sweet drink and then your blood sugar is tested two hours later.

 - Prediabetes range: 7.8 mmol/L140 mg/dL to 11.1 mmol/L199 mg/dL

 Learn about Managing Prediabetes:

-Use these resources on how to manage prediabetes to prevent or delay the onset of type 2 diabetes, including information about the link between PCOS and diabetes, the National Diabetes Prevention Program, and healthy cooking.
+Use these resources on how to manage prediabetes to prevent or delay the onset of type 2 diabetes, including information about the link between polycystic ovarian syndrome (PCOS) and diabetes, the National Diabetes Prevention Program and healthy cooking.